abishek982001/Face-Recognition/README.md

 * You should enter the correct path or else the program terminates.
 * The image you use should have proper names eg:`yourname.jpg/png` because the filename is assumed as the `person's name` by this program.
 * If everything is right, this opens your `webcam`.
-* Once your face is detected, a green color bounding box will appear along with the name which you used in the photo.
+* Once your face is detected, a green color bounding box will appear along with the name which you used in the jpg/png file.
 * Also your name will be displayed in the terminal along with the time.
 * To stop the program press `ctrl+C` in your terminal.
+Any commands that interrupts the program execution can be used.

 # Requirements
 Libraries used: